unixhead/pyModbusScanner/README.md

 License is Beerware

 # Modbus Scanning Notes
-Start with small ranges, especially if hitting a PLC with low resources!
+Start with small port ranges, especially if hitting a PLC with low resources!
 I should probably include a delay setting in a future version.

 Coil scanning will just show the address (0-65536) of any coils that are set to 1 rather than 0 as they're boolean values, scanning the registers will output the values held in those registers.